 This is usually not included in the package.

-This include two crucial steps – the retrieval of the egg from the ovaries and then embryo transfer.
-Both require the usage of operation theatre.
+This includes two crucial steps – the retrieval of the egg from the ovaries and then embryo transfer.
+Both require the usage of the operation theatre.

-- Egg Pick Up Procedure – This is done under anesthesia and the procedure takes approximately 30 minutes to 1 hour.
+Egg Pick-Up Procedure: This is done under anaesthesia and the procedure takes approximately 30 minutes to 1 hour.
 The retrieved eggs are then handed over to the embryology lab for evaluation and further processing

-- Embryo Transfer Procedure – This is also done in the OT, but usually does not need anesthesia.
-In rare cases, patients may be anesthetized.
-In this procedure, the embryologist loads one or more embryos on to a ET catheter and hands it to the clinician.
+Embryo Transfer Procedure: This is also done in the OT, but usually does not need anaesthesia.
+In rare cases, patients may be anaesthetized.
+In this procedure, the embryologist loads one or more embryos onto an ET catheter and hands it to the clinician.
 The clinician then pushes the catheter into the uterus slowly and deposits the embryos there, under the guidance of ultrasound.
 This is a very crucial step and determines the fate of the IVF cycle.
 It requires a lot of skill, practice and stability.

 Embryology includes the process of embryo evaluation, fertilization, its culture, freezing, storage, thawing, recovery, growth and then preparation for transfer.
-This is a highly skilled procedure which requires a well-equipped and well-maintained IVF lab, a supporting team which is highly skilled & well trained and is highly motivated.
+This is a highly skilled procedure that requires a well-equipped and well-maintained IVF lab, a supporting team that is highly skilled & well trained and highly motivated.
 All of the above incurs high costs.

-Once the eggs are handed over to the embryologist, he / she will evaluate the quality and the quantity received.
+Once the eggs are handed over to the embryologist, he/she will evaluate the quality and the quantity received.
 These eggs are then prepared for IVF or ICSI.
-Once the fertilization is done, the embryos are then cultured in the lab using special liquid called as culture media.
-The selection, maintenance and changing of culture media as per defined protocol is a crucial step in the embryo growth.
+Once the fertilization is done, the embryos are then cultured in the lab using a special liquid called culture media.
+The selection, maintenance and changing of culture media as per defined protocol is a crucial step in embryo growth.

 Culture media is available at various costs, based on the manufacturing process, the tests done, the way it is maintained, etc. We use some of the world’s best media which gives amazing results, but they are very expensive.